brorarangers/brorarangers.github.io/_previews/2017/2017-10-25-keith-away.md

 A Wednesday evening 5 hour round trip to the far side of Moray is unlikely to be the ideal midweek football fix for the travelling support, but given your attendance at away games so far this season, we know we can still say with confidence ...

 Wednesday 25th October, Kynoch Park, 8pm.

+It looks like it's going to be a fine evening.

 **See you there**